 Many children with Type 1 diabetes will need insulin for their entire lives to prevent blood sugar, or glucose, from reaching levels that can damage tissues and possibly threaten their lives.

 Sadly, the number of children with Type 1 diabetes is increasing.
-Every year, 15,000 children are diagnosed with Type 1 diabetes.
+Every year, more than 15,000 children are diagnosed with Type 1 diabetes.
 Researchers and doctors cannot explain this rise in the number of cases; however, some studies have suggested causes unrelated to genetics.
 Researchers also are working to develop a genetic test to determine whether people are at risk for Type 1 diabetes.
 Promising research has shown it may be possible to replace the gene that attacks the insulin-producing cells using gene therapy.

 An important conversation has started about whether the term juvenile diabetes still should be used interchangeably with the term Type 1 diabetes, since Type 1 diabetes also can develop in adults.
 Negative associations with Type 2 diabetes in adults, such as overeating and lack of exercise, have caused some confusion and perhaps some stigma for adults with Type 1 diabetes.

 When children are diagnosed with Type 1 diabetes, they may feel they have done something wrong.
 Parents and other caregivers may think there was something they could have done to prevent the diagnosis.
 It is important to help your child understand that having Type 1 diabetes has nothing to do with diet or lifestyle.
 It also is important to reassure your child that there was nothing that could have been done to prevent the development of Type 1 diabetes.